Document

 2.5 Missed Collections

-Should a wheeled bin not be collected for reasons outside of the Council’s control, such as blocked access, the Council will endeavour to collect bins as soon as possible, when conditions allow for bins to be accessed again.
+Should a bin not be collected for reasons outside of the Council’s control, such as blocked access, the Council will endeavour to collect bins as soon as possible, when conditions allow for bins to be accessed again.

-Wheeled bins are occasionally accidently missed by collection operatives.
+Bins are occasionally accidently missed by collection operatives.
 If a bin is not collected and it has been presented in line with the conditions outlined in the ‘Placing Bins out for Collection’ section of this document, it can be reported as a missed collection.

 Missed collections must be reported by 12 noon on the day after the scheduled collection day.
 If the collection day is a Friday this can be reported up to 12 noon on the following Monday.
 Any reports that come in after 12 noon the following working day cannot be accepted.